Robstown, Texas

 Robstown is a city in Nueces County, Texas, of the United States of America, and is a western suburb of Corpus Christi.
 It was founded in 1907 by a land speculator from Keota, Iowa by the name of George H. Paul.
 Paul purchased 10,410.43 acres of the Driscoll Ranch located north of the Texas-Mexican Railroad built in 1875.
-The population was 10,143 as of the 2020 census.
+Around the same period, Robert Driscoll Jr. opened a small shop known locally as "Robs Store".
+The residents soon started referring to the surrounding settlement as "Rob's town", a name that eventually became Robstown.
+The population was 10,383 as of July 1, 2024.